 In the digital era, few organizations work alone.
 Companies rely on third parties and outside vendors to perform essential duties and help maintain their digital systems.
 Supply chain attacks leverage this multi-pronged system to access sensitive data across multiple organizations without trying to hack into each individual one directly.

-As security experts Ryan Kovar and Marcus LaFerrera put it:
+As cybersecurity threat experts Ryan Kovar and Marcus LaFerrera put it:

 “Attacks like SolarWinds have shown that organizations have difficulty detecting when their internal appliances begin communicating to new external (possibly malicious) hosts.
 This lack of visibility contributes to the dreaded ‘supply chain compromise.’”